 Born in London, son of William Henry Smith senior, young William Henry Smith entered into his father's business of news vendor and bookshops and made the stores a household name by selling books and newspapers at railway stations throughout the United Kingdom.

 In 1868 he was elected the Conservative Member of Parliament for Westminster, whilst residing at the above address.
-He was later appointed Secretary to the Treasury.
+He was later appointed Secretary of the Treasury.
 In 1877 he became the First Lord of the Admiralty, and featured in the 1878 Gilbert and Sullivan comic opera as the character of Sir Joseph Porter, with the scathing lyrics;

 I grew so rich that I was sent

 And I never thought of thinking for myself at all.